willmorejg/flink-plumber/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-The unit tests use <a href="https://www.postgresql.org/">PostgreSQL</a> and <a href="https://mariadb.org/">MariaDB</a> data sources.
+The unit tests use <a href="https://www.microsoft.com/en-us/sql-server">MS SQL Server</a>, <a href="https://www.postgresql.org/">PostgreSQL</a> and <a href="https://mariadb.org/">MariaDB</a> data sources.
 DDL scripts are contained in the src/test/resources/sql directory.

 ### Prerequisites

-The unit tests use <a href="https://www.postgresql.org/">PostgreSQL</a> and <a href="https://mariadb.org/">MariaDB</a> data sources, so both are needed to run the tests without modification of the code.
+The unit tests use <a href="https://www.microsoft.com/en-us/sql-server">MS SQL Server</a>, <a href="https://www.postgresql.org/">PostgreSQL</a> and <a href="https://mariadb.org/">MariaDB</a> data sources.
+The databases are needed to run the tests without modification of the code.

+<a href="https://www.docker.com/">Docker</a> was used to stand up the <a href="https://www.microsoft.com/en-us/sql-server">MS SQL Server</a> database instance used in the unot tests.
+The version used can be found <a href="https://hub.docker.com/_/microsoft-mssql-server">here</a>.

 ### Installation